Ready mix concrete RMC and its advantages and disadvantages

 • Better quality control

-• No need to store material at site
+• No need to store material at the site

 • Mass production is possible

-As RMC plants are specifically designed to produce concrete only, it is easy to produce in bulk and also speed of the construction is also improved.
+As RMC plants are specifically designed to produce concrete only, it is easy to produce in bulk, and also the speed of the construction is also improved.

-• Dust pollution due to cement at site can be controlled.
+• Dust pollution due to cement at the site can be controlled.

 Disadvantages of Ready Mix Concrete

-• Use of set retarder and/or superplasticizer is must
+• Use of a set retarder and/or superplasticizer is a must

-• Many a times RMC loses its workability before it reaches to the site
+• Many times RMC loses its workability before it reaches the site.

-• Traffic during transit also imparts its role in losing workability
+• Traffic during transit also imparts a role in losing workability.

 Leave a Reply